 Skúli Freyr Hinriksson

-B.Sc. in computer and industrial engineering from the university of Iceland.
+M.Sc. in engineering from the university of Iceland.
 Lead developer.
 Licensed private pilot and also a keen amateur photographer.

 Role of Volunteer support